Big night for Marchand in return, Bruins beat Red Wings 5-1

 FLYERS 4, PANTHERS 3

-PHILADELPHIA (AP) – Joel Farabee had a goal and an assist, Carter Hart made 47 saves and Philadelphia defeated Florida.
+PHILADELPHIA (AP) – Joel Farabee had a goal and an assist, Carter Hart made a career-high 48 saves and Philadelphia defeated Florida.

 Tony DeAngelo, Scott Laughton and Zack MacEwen also scored for the rebuilding Flyers, who are off to a surprising 5-2 start.